quicwg/base-drafts/draft-ietf-quic-http.md

 The following situations are examples of invalid PRIORITY frames:

-- A PRIORITY frame sent on a request stream with the Prioritized Element Type set to any value other than `11`
+- A PRIORITY frame sent on a request stream with the Prioritized Element Type set to any value other than `0`
-- A PRIORITY frame sent on a request stream which expresses a dependency on a request with a greater Stream ID than the current stream
-- A PRIORITY frame sent on a control stream with the Prioritized Element Type set to `11`
-- A PRIORITY frame which claims to reference a request, but the associated ID does not identify a client-initiated bidirectional stream

 A PRIORITY frame with Empty bits not set to zero MAY be treated as a connection error of type HTTP_MALFORMED_FRAME.

-A PRIORITY frame that references a non-existent Push ID, a Placeholder ID greater than the server's limit, or a Stream ID the client is not yet permitted to open MUST be treated as a connection error of type HTTP_LIMIT_EXCEEDED.
+A PRIORITY frame that references a non-existent Push ID or a Placeholder ID greater than the server's limit MUST be treated as a connection error of type HTTP_LIMIT_EXCEEDED.

 A PRIORITY frame received on any stream other than a request or control stream MUST be treated as a connection error of type HTTP_WRONG_STREAM.